Also known as: negative human flag, tucked human flag, human flag negatives, wall bars human flag, tucked flag

 How to Do Tucked negative human flag

-- Set your grip: Place one hand higher and one lower on wall bars, shoulders stacked; ensure a firm grip and warm up wrists and shoulders before attempting the move.
+- Set your grip: Place one hand high and one low on the wall bars; ensure overhand grip, wrists aligned, and shoulders warmed before attempting the move.

 Muscle Groups